trobonox/kanban-electron/README.md

 </p>

-**Please note:** There was a critical bug which could result board overrides in versions prior to 0.2.1-beta.
+**Please note:** There was a critical bug which could result in board overrides in versions prior to 0.2.1-beta.
 Please update your version to 0.2.1-beta by downloading the latest release to be safe.
 Thanks for your understanding!

 ## 🌌 Showcase